 Château de Bonnezeaux

 In 2012, the family became interested in resurrecting the historic estate and by 2014 they had found a winemaker.
 (Enter: Guyonne Saclier de la Bâtie.)
-At the time, Guyonne was fresh off her first internship at a winery in the Loire and had just started working with Mark Angeli at La Ferme de la Sansonnière where also met and worked with Stéphane Bernaudeau.
+At the time, Guyonne was fresh off her first internship at a winery in the Loire and had just started working with Mark Angeli at La Ferme de la Sansonnière where she met and worked with Stéphane Bernaudeau.

-Mark is considered a pioneer in the Loire, both for his farming and his commitment to producing dry Chenin in areas historically only known for sweet wine production.
-He moved to Anjou in 1989 when there were very few people making quality wines in the region.
+Mark Angeli is considered a pioneer in the Loire, both for his farming and his commitment to producing dry Chenin in areas historically only known for sweet wine production.
+He moved to Anjou in 1989 when there were few people making quality wines in the region.
 Under Mark's guidance and with his incredible generosity, Guyonne had all she needed to the get started.